LyndonFan/lyndonfan.github.io/_posts/2025-03-26-bus-infinite-grid.markdown

 So, on average, each bus stop serves about 91,429 square meters.

+---

 ### Analysis

 So it _did_ get the correct answer, but with a different approach of first calculating the density (points per area) and then inverting it to get the average catchment area (area per point).
 It briefly mentioned the Voronoi region, which was nice but necessary.
 The final response goes with the reciprocal of the density approach as well, but the method it calculated density is a bit weird.
-It is _much_ easier to just say note there are 7 full bus stops within 800 by 800 square, and arrive at the same result.
+It is _much_ easier to arrive at the same conclusion by noting there are 7 full bus stops within 800 by 800 square.

 Also it decided to use weird slashes for some of the fractions for no reason :shrugs: